jacob-carlborg/notes/testing/magic_tricks_of_testing.md

 Command messages should be mocked, while query messages should be stubbed

+## Mocks vs Stubs

+### Stub

+A stub is a stand in for another object.
+It's just there to make sure the rest of the code can run.
+No verifications are preformed on stubs.

+### Mock

+A mock has the same purpose as a stub but also to verify a message was sent.

 ## Contract Tests

 Contract tests exist to ensure a specific 'role' (or 'interface' by another -